delvtech/frontend-monorepo/docs/Style-Guide.md

 }
 ```

-Prop order should have nullables last.
+Prop order should have nullables sorted last.

 ```ts
 // Good